Use this free GED study guide with practice tests and video lessons to pass the GED test quickly. We update it on a regular basis.

 Our online GED study guide classes include 112 GED lessons with practice questions after every lesson.

 We also publish practice tests, including sample tests with a timer, so you can learn how to manage your time during the real test.

-The biggest and most important key to passing the GED Test is content.
-And this is the most neglected area.
+The most important key to passing the GED test is content.
+This is the most neglected area.

 There are tons of things that a student needs to know.
 When you begin learning for the GED test you need to know where to start with learning, what subject to choose.

-We say, start with the subject that is the easiest for you.
-If Language (RLA) is the easiest for you, choose that subject.
+We say, start with the subjects that are the easiest for you.
+If Language Arts (RLA) and Social Studies seem the easiest for you, choose these subjects.

 I guess you’re wondering why?
 Because when you go through a series of steps kind of like a series of small successes, you will turn your fear (you know, something like:

 For the same reason, we also encourage students to play (video) games.

 When you get closer to the date of your GED exam, or one of the subtests, you should also think about learning better time management strategies and get familiar with educated guessing strategies.

 You should take as many practice tests as possible.